 Most stories or themes related to Covid, to the world crisis, to conflict, to grief, to work environments changing, but what stood out was a theme of the word pivot.
 Amid many difficult and heavy things, complex emotions, energy attached, people chose to pivot within their lives.
 Whether that was quitting their job, leaving a relationship, starting therapy, telling someone or themselves that they love them.
 People were choosing to change course.

 Every year, The United Nations gathers to dedicate a theme or topic as intentional practices and area of focus for a new calendar year.
-One of the dedications made by the UN for 2021 was that it was named the International Year of Peace and Trust.
+One of the dedications made by the UN for 2021 was the International Year of Peace and Trust.

 We wish you a Happy New Year and ask, in what ways is 2022 prompting you to pivot?